aleciceri/Challenge1/README.md

   The default value is 0, so a constant learning rate, and it is important to remark that it takes into consideration only the first char value of the first input after ./main, so if you type more than 1 char character or more than 1 input, the rest will be discarded.
 Since we have a default value, it holds if you don't give an input or if the first char of your input is different from '0','1' or '2'.

+TO USE MUPARSER INCLUDE -I../../../../../pacs-examples/Examples/include in makefile, maybe you have to change the number of ../